asony03/Git-Bot/documents/deploy.md

 # Acceptance tests:

+TA Account Details :

+  GitHub Account : TA_CSC510
+  GitHub Password: Pa$$word@1234

+  Slack WorkSpace: csc510ncsu.slack.com
+  Slack UserName : ta.csc510ncsu@gmail.com
+  Slack Password : Pa$$word@1234

-## How to add your repositories to the monitoring list of GitBot?:
+## How to add your repositories to the monitoring list of GitBot?

 1. Access the application using its URL.
+(Hosted Url : -- todo)

-2. Authorize the GitBot
+2. Authorize the GitBot for the given TA Github Account.

-3. Select your repositories to be monitored by GitBot and submit (follow the same steps to update your list at any time later)
+3. Select the repositories to be monitored by GitBot and submit (follow the same steps to update your list at any time later)

+4. Slack Bot is already installed in the provided account.
+Use the given slack credentials to login to the registered workspace and monitor your repositories.

 ## Git tasks:

 | Test Case | Scenario |Current State<br>(Preconditions) |     Actions   | Expected Result |
 | ----------| -------- | ------------------------------- | ------------- | --------------- |